mLamneck/SDDS/readme.md

 - `incByValue(Tuint8 _val)`
 - `incByValueMoreEfficient(Tuint8::dtype _val)`

 They receive the variable `_val` by value (a copy of it).
 The main difference between the two is that the first one receives a copy of an object which controls the access to the underlying datatype, i.e., uint8, while the latter one takes the underlying data type uint8 directly.
 It's not much of a difference.
 In the first case, a copy constructor has to be called, which just makes a copy of the underlying data type.
 However, it uses more stack because it has to create a copy of the object `cnt`, which is not necessary here.
 So if you want to have it most efficient, use the latter one, but it's not much of a difference.
 Instead of `Tuint8::dtype`, you could use `uint8_t`, but it's neat to use it like this.
+Note that even though the first function receives a copy of the object, no event handlers (`on`) will be called.

+The third function `void incByRef(Tuint8& _val)`, as expected, receives a reference to the variable and thus modifying the value has the same effect as it would outside of the function.

 ### Calling Funtions with SDDS Enums